 Glaucoma is a common eye problem that causes vision loss and, if untreated, can cause blindness.
-Usually the deterioration is very gradual and imperceptible, so regular eye examinations are recommended for people from middle age.
+Usually the deterioration is very gradual and not noticeable, so regular eye examinations are recommended for people from middle age.

 Once detected, glaucoma can be treated to prevent or delay further vision damage.